-3. Arrange in a square shape on the baking paper using the written border and using a knife or spatula smooth the top and make stripe patterns on the side.
+Step 3 - Arrange in a square shape on the baking paper using the written border and using a knife or spatula smooth the top and make stripe patterns on the side.

 Step 4 - Reduce heat to 130c.
 Place on middle rack and bake for 1.5 hours.
 Once its time is up, leave it to cool in the oven with the door propped open (to reduce cracking, as you can see mine did anyway!).

 Step 5 - Whip cream and sugar until you get lovely voluptuous soft peaks.
 Either pipe or pile the cream onto the pavlova.
 Then arrange fruit on top as you please and eat.
 Be prepared for seconds requests.